Lukather/deck-ai-assistant/README.md

 - Python backend with method bridging via Decky Loader
 - Dynamic responses from AI models (Gemini now, others in the future)
 - API key saving
+- Audio recording using PulseAudio and GStreamer
+- Real-time conversation with AI assistant
+- Automatic game detection and context awareness

 ## 🧰 Requirements